-- 5.1 Appendix 3 shows the budget monitoring report for the Housing Revenue Account (HRA) for the period April 2017 to January 2018.
-At this stage of the year, the report shows the HRA gross service expenditure is projected to outturn at 97.4% of the budgeted level, whilst income is projected to be 101.9% of the budgeted level.
-The projected outturn would enable a transfer of around £12.14 million to the new build reserve and the reserve for future capital.
-The principal variations are: - The rental income estimate for 2017-18 included a prudent allowance for Right to Buy (RTB) sales and the re-commissioning of units.
-Rental income is projected to be £664,740 higher than budgeted. - It is projected that salary related expenditure; net of temporary staffing, vacancy credit and redundancy costs may result in a saving against budget of up to £268,150. - Emphasis continues to be on planned rather than responsive maintenance, supported by the benefits accruing from past levels of expenditure on planned capital and revenue maintenance works.
-At this stage of the year, the projected expenditure is 94.2% of the budgeted level. - In accordance with the last published business plan, with the exception of receipts from RTB sales the estimates for the year do not provide for any repayment of HRA debt principal or for setting aside any amounts towards the repayment of debt.
+Appendix 3 shows the budget monitoring report for the Housing Revenue Account (HRA) for the period April 2016 to June 2017.
+The report shows that HRA gross service expenditure is projected to outturn at 99.7% of the budgeted level, whilst income is projected to be 101.4% of the budgeted level.
+The projected outturn would enable a transfer of around £11.26 million to the new build reserve and the reserve for future capital.
+The principal variations are:

+- The rental income estimate for 2017-18 included a prudent allowance for Right to Buy (RTB) sales and the re-commissioning of units.
+Rental income is projected to be £476,300 higher than budgeted, which is consistent with the previous year's income after allowing for a 1% reduction in social rents. - It is projected that employee related expenditure; net of temporary staffing, vacancy credit and redundancy costs will result in a saving against budget of £190,000. - Focus remains on carrying out planned rather than responsive maintenance, facilitated by the benefits accruing from past levels of expenditure on planned capital and revenue maintenance works.
+Historically a lower than budgeted level of repair and maintenance expenditure has resulted.
+At this early stage in the year, we are not assuming a saving against budget. - In accordance with the last published business plan, with the exception of receipts from RTB sales, the estimates for the year do not provide for any repayment of HRA debt principal or for setting aside any amounts towards the repayment of debt.
 The priority in the early years of the business plan was the provision of additional housing.
-However, this will be subject of a review and an updated business plan will be submitted reflecting constraints placed on the HRA by changes in the Housing and Planning, and Welfare Reform and Work Acts.
-Once the Government have published the Regulations, the requirements around the disposal of High Value properties would come into force. - Updated investment income projections indicate that interest on HRA balances will exceed the budget by £242,000, whilst interest payable could be £124,500 lower than estimated. - 5.2 Tenancy arrears remain stable and are consistent with the assumptions contained in the business plan.
-Particular attention is paid to introductory tenancies (tenants of less than 12 months), as they often have no previous experience of managing a household budget or of renting a property.
-The Money Advisor continues to focus on applicants and new tenants to help them manage their money more effectively, in addition to providing support for tenants moving to Universal Credit. - 5.3 Surrey County Council has recently announced changes to the level of Supporting People grant funding they will provide.
-The significant reduction in grant takes effect from 1 April 2018, and therefore does not affect the current year's income projections.
-Officers are currently exploring options to mitigate the impact of the reduction in funding.
+However, this will be subject of a review and an updated business plan will be submitted reflecting constraints placed on the HRA by changes in the Housing and Planning, and Welfare Reform and Work Acts. - 5.2 Tenancy arrears remain stable and are consistent with the assumptions contained in the business plan.
+Particular attention is paid to introductory tenancies (of less than 12 months), as those tenants often have no previous experience of managing a household budget or of renting a property.
+The Money Advisor continues to focus on applicants and new tenants to help them manage their money more effectively, in addition to providing support for tenants moving to Universal Credit.